Plot Page Editor

 Give each Plot Page a name in the Name field near the top left of the Plot Page Editor.
 This is the name that will appear in the Plot Page Selection list in the Plot Page dialog and in the Output Manager.

-All editing of a Plot Page in the Plot Page Editor applies to the configuration of the Plot Page (e.g., the slots associated with the plots, layout, and line and color choices).
+Plot Page Editor applies to the configuration of the Plot Page (e.g., the slots associated with the plots, layout, and line and color choices).
 Because plots are automatically updated with new slot information (after a new run or after user input values have been changed), a saved Plot Page does not preserve the results of a particular model run.
-Snapshots can be used to preserve the results of model runs; see Snapshots for details.
+Snapshots can be used to preserve the results of model runs; see

 Plot Page Layout